 PPD Program Highlights

-- Training is conducted by members of IBA’s faculty including Rossana Gahagan, Nadio Pavlenko, Maxim Ponomarenko and Hong Yang
+- Training is conducted by members of IBA’s faculty including Nadia Pavlenko, Maxim Ponomarenko, Emma Frenette, Hong Yang, and Cari-Lenn Miles

 - Guest teachers and choreographers visit for an extended stay or master classes throughout the year